DigiKrafting/ue_plugin_blender/README.md

 This plugin utilises the standard built in FBX import by using "UFbxFactory" as a child class so essentially it's only passing options from the ".bjd" file and assigning textures to materials.

-\* WIP - ALPHA (All the hard stuff is figured out now :) Just need to expose/make more options available)

 # Features

 - Automagically imports fbx's from settings set in Blender.